Guide To Measuring Your Air Filter

 Air Filter Measurements: Nominal Size vs. Actual Size

-It's necessary to understand how to differentiate between nominal and actual sizes when purchasing new air filters for your HVAC system.
-By using these two measurements, you can be sure that the filter you purchase for your HVAC system fits properly, increasing efficiency and maintaining the quality of the air inside your house.
+It's important to know how to distinguish between nominal and actual sizes when buying new air filters for your HVAC system.
+Understanding these two measurements ensures that the filter you select fits properly, optimizing system efficiency and maintaining the air quality inside your home.

-• Nominal Size: The filter's nominal size is its approximate measurement, rounded to the closest inch.
-This size is usually displayed on the filter's packaging, making selection and identification simpler.
-A filter might, for example, have the label 18x20x4, which indicates that its nominal sizes are 18 inches by 20 inches by 4 inches.
-It should be acknowledged that this is a rough estimate and that the actual size might vary a little.
+• Nominal Size: The nominal size is the filter's approximate measurement, rounded to the nearest inch.
+This size is typically shown on the filter's packaging, making it easier to identify and choose the right filter.
+For instance, a filter labeled 18x20x4 refers to a nominal size of 18 inches by 20 inches by 4 inches.
+Keep in mind that this is a general estimate, and the actual size may differ slightly.

-• Actual Size: The actual size of the filter is the true measurement, which is referred to as its exact size.
-You can determine the exact length, width, and thickness of the filter by taking a direct tape measure estimate.
-For example, a filter that is marked as 18x20x4 might measure 17.5 by 19.5 by 3.75 inches.
+• Actual Size: The actual size refers to the precise dimensions of the filter.
+Using a tape measure, you can determine the exact length, width, and thickness of the filter.
+For example, a filter marked as 18x20x4 may have an actual size of 17.5 by 19.5 by 3.75 inches.

 Steps To Measure Your Air Filter Dimensions